How alcohol affects people around the drinker

 A factsheet on preparing a licensing policy statement is part of our Licensing Toolkit

-Scotland to introduce 50p minimum price
+Scotland in process of introducing 50p minimum price

 There is strong international evidence that tackling price can help reduce alcohol consumption and related harm.
 Minimum unit pricing is an effective policy because it targets the drinkers causing the most harm to themselves and society, whilst having very little effect on moderate drinkers.

-The introduction of minimum pricing has been delayed until the conclusion of legal proceedings brought by the alcohol industry.
-Find out more about minimum pricing
+The introduction of minimum pricing in Scotland has been delayed until the conclusion of legal proceedings brought by the alcohol industry.

 Many people recover from alcohol problems - the first step is actually deciding to get help.